Obscuretone/obscuretone.github.io/public/posts/en/pieces_of_flair.md

 Lines of code, ticket counts, Jira comments, pull-request volume, story points, sprint velocity, review counts, deployment frequency, and incident counts can all be useful in narrow contexts.
 None of them is engineering value.

-The danger is that numbers can be real and still misleading.

-A developer can write a lot of code in the wrong direction.

-A team can close many tickets while accumulating technical debt.

-A sprint can look predictable because scope is quietly removed whenever new work appears.

-A director can generate a beautiful dashboard that proves the organization is busy while every engineer underneath it knows the work is getting worse.
+Numbers can be real and still misleading.
+A developer can write a lot of code in the wrong direction, a team can close tickets while accumulating technical debt, and a sprint can look predictable because scope disappears whenever new work appears.
+A director can produce a beautiful dashboard proving the organization is busy while every engineer underneath knows the work is getting worse.

 That is the bleak little magic trick of bad metrics: they convert local dysfunction into executive confidence.